 What are the Side Effects of a Bad Hip Replacement Surgery?

 Faulty hip implants can cause a number of adverse side effects.
-Patients should never ignore pain that follows in the time after a surgery as it can be an indicator of a serious problem.
+Patients should never ignore the pain that follows in the time after surgery as it can be an indicator of a serious problem.
 Speak with your physician immediately if you notice any adverse effects from your hip implant surgery.

 Here are some of the reported symptoms patients with faulty Stryker hip implants have experienced:

 - Sounds from the hip joint such as clicking, popping, grinding, or squeaking noises

 - Pain in the hip, leg, or groin areas

 What are the Signs of Stryker Rejuvenate Hip Implant Metal Poisoning?

 Of the adverse effects of the Stryker hip replacement, perhaps the most serious is metal poisoning.
 The metal poisoning caused by hip implants is serious enough to severely injure and even kill some individuals.
 Symptoms that can indicate metal poisoning include vision or hearing changes, rashes on the skin, thyroid issues, poor kidney function, and cardiomyopathy.

 Stryker ABG II and Stryker Rejuvenate replacements were made with design flaws.
 Most hip implants have a one-piece neck and stem to fit the patient’s body.
 The Stryker hip implants were made for stability and designed to alleviate bone stress.